Golen Village Targeted

 "We won't obey if you tell us to die, you know."

-"As long as you follow our demands and don't do anything excessive, it's fine.
+"As long as you listen to our requests and don't do anything unnecessary, that's fine.
 I don't intend to give any unreasonable orders.
-Agreed?"
+Satisfied?"

 "I'll do some investigating, but if you can keep them hidden, it's the same as them not existing.
 I'll overlook secrets that aren't detrimental to the dungeon."